NCAA Division I: Conferences

-Of these, the two that most recently sponsored football were the Atlantic 10 and MAAC.
+Of these, the two that most recently sponsored football were the Atlantic 10 and Metro (known before 2026–27 as the Metro Atlantic Athletic Conference, or MAAC).
 The A-10 football league dissolved in 2006 with its members going to CAA Football, the technically separate football league operated by the all-sports Coastal Athletic Association.
 In addition, three A-10 schools (Dayton, Duquesne, and Fordham) play football in a conference other CAA Football, which still includes one full-time A-10 member, Rhode Island.
 The MAAC stopped sponsoring football in 2007, after most of its members gradually stopped fielding teams.
-Among current MAAC members that were in the conference before 2007, only Marist, which plays in the Pioneer Football League, still sponsors football.
+Among current Metro members that were in the conference before 2007, only Marist, which plays in the Pioneer Football League, still sponsors football.

 From 2013 to 2021, the Western Athletic Conference was a non-football league, having dropped football after a near-complete membership turnover that saw the conference stripped of all but two of its football-sponsoring members.
 The two remaining football-sponsoring schools, Idaho and New Mexico State, played the 2013 season as FBS independents before becoming football-only members of the Sun Belt Conference in 2014.
 Both left Sun Belt football in 2018, with Idaho downgrading to FCS status and adding football to its all-sports Big Sky Conference membership and New Mexico State becoming an FBS independent.
-The WAC added two more football-sponsoring schools with the 2020 arrival of Tarleton and Utah Tech (then Dixie State) from Division II; both schools planned to be FCS independents for the foreseeable future.
+The WAC added two more football-sponsoring schools with the 2020 arrival of Tarleton State and Utah Tech (then Dixie State) from Division II; both schools planned to be FCS independents for the foreseeable future.
 The WAC would reinstate football at the FCS level in 2021, coinciding with the arrival of four new members with FCS football; for its first season, it entered into a formal partnership with the ASUN Conference to give it enough playoff-eligible members to receive an automatic playoff berth.
-This partnership was renewed for the 2022 season, with five ASUN and three WAC schools participating, though each conference will play its own schedule.
+This partnership was renewed for the 2022 season, with five ASUN and three WAC schools participating, though each conference would play its own schedule.
 After the 2022 season, the ASUN and WAC announced a full football merger for 2023 and beyond under the banner of the United Athletic Conference.

-In July 2026, the UAC will become a multi-sports conference as a rebranding of the WAC.
-The UAC membership going forward will consist of the five current ASUN members that play UAC football, two football-sponsoring WAC members, and non-football legacy WAC member UT Arlington.
-The reconfigured ASUN will consist entirely of schools that do not sponsor scholarship FCS football.
+In July 2026, the UAC became a multi-sports conference as a rebranding of the WAC.
+When this change was announced in June 2025, the UAC membership going forward was to consist of the five then-current ASUN members that played UAC football, two football-sponsoring WAC members, and non-football legacy WAC member UT Arlington.
+Later in 2025, the UAC announced that another non-football school, Little Rock, would join the conference in 2026.
+At the time of announcement, the reconfigured ASUN was to consist entirely of schools that do not sponsor scholarship FCS football.
+The ASUN and UAC later announced that Division II upgrader West Florida would become a full ASUN member and football-only UAC member in July 2026.